Please select the appropriate grade level for course selection forms

 Some students come to high school with years of language study under their belt and continue with the same language, whereas others decide to begin studying a new language.
 While WHS’s graduation requirement is two years of the same foreign language, many colleges will recommend or require three to four years.
 Students who attain high levels of proficiency in both English and a world language may be eligible to earn a Seal of Biliteracy from the Commonwealth of Massachusetts upon graduation.
 See the Program of Studies for details.

-Which language is best to take for college?
+Which language is best to take?

 The language itself doesn’t matter.
 What does matter is that you take one that interests you.